SindhuDataScience/coding_challenge/README.md

 ## What'd I'd like to improve on...

 This project I worked on is a good start to build an API with essential code for endpoints, loggers for catching errors and some basic testcases.
-There is lot of scope for improvement as mentioned below:
+But there is good scope for improvement as mentioned below:

--> Include custom exceptions for API errors that can provide the right reasons in case of failures -> Add more testcases to cover all the edge case scenarios -> Add credentials to API calls to enhance security
+* Include custom exceptions for API errors that can provide the right reasons in case of failures <br/>
+* Add more testcases to cover all the edge case scenarios <br/>
+* Add credentials to API calls to enhance security <br/>
--> Use Asynchronous requests if need be
+* Use Asynchronous requests if need be <br/>
--> Code Modularity can be improved for better maintenance of the project
+* Code Modularity can be improved for better maintenance of the project